Daniele Zago

 Experience

-Experienced in deploying advanced statistical algorithms, specializing in real-time outlier detection and stochastic optimization.
+Experienced in designing advanced statistical algorithms, specializing in real-time outlier detection and stochastic optimization.

 Proven ability to deliver data-driven solutions in consulting projects, translating technical requirements into actionable strategies, and consistently meeting client expectations.